United States at the 1960 Summer Olympics

 The United States competed at the 1960 Summer Olympics in Rome, Italy.
 It was the first Summer Olympics in which the athletes marched under the present 50-star flag.
 292 competitors, 241 men and 51 women, took part in 147 events in 17 sports.

 The 1960 Summer Olympics was the first Olympics in history that was being covered by a television provider.
 American network CBS became the first official broadcaster of the games, by purchasing the rights to cover the Rome Olympics.

 The 1960 Summer Olympics also brought one of the first appearances of one of the greatest heavyweight boxers ever, Muhammad Ali.
-Since these Olympic Games occurred before his conversion to Islam, he fought under the name Cassius Clay.
+Since Ali participated at these Olympic Games as an 18-year-old before his conversion to Islam, he fought under the name Cassius Clay.

-Names of United States Olympic gold medal winners: Wilbert McClure, Eddie Crook, Jr., Cassius Clay, Otis Davis (2), Lee Calhoun, Glenn Davis, Jack Yerman, Earl Young, Ralph Boston, Don Brags, Bill Nieder, Al Oerter, Rafer Johnson, Wilma Rudolph (3), Martha Hudson, Lucinda Williams, Barbara Jones, Jay Arnette, Walt Bellamy, Bob Boozer, Terry Dischinger, Burdette Haldorson, Darall Imhoff, Allen Kelley, Lester Lane, Jerry Lucas, Oscar Robertson, Adrian Smith, Jerry West, Gary Tobian, Bob Webster, Arthur Ayrault, Ted Nash, John Sayre, Rusty Wailes, George O'Day, James Hunt, David Smith, William McMillan, William Mulliken, Michael Troy(2), George Harrison, Richard Blick, Jeff Farrel(2), Frank McKinney, Paul Hait, Lance Larson, Chris Von Saltza(3), Lynn Burke(2), Carolyn Schuler(2), Joan Spillane, Shirley Stobs, Carolyn Wood, Patty Kempner, Charles Linci, Terrence McCann, Shelby Wilson, Douglas Blubaugh.